DmitryKarabanov/Bosmina_delimitaions/data/README.md

 ## Usage

 These files are intended for further processing.
-For ease of playback, use the same software, the same "R" and "Python" environments, and the same package versions
+For reproducibility, please use the same R/Python environments and package versions.

 ---